huzvar/docker-light-baseimage/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within this docker image, please send an email to security@osixia.net.
+If you discover a security vulnerability within this container image, please send an email to security@osixia.net.

 For minor vulnerabilities feel free to add an issue here on github.